 Portulaca grandiflora Hook.

 Moss Rose, Moss Rose Purslane, Rose Moss, Mexican Rose, Sun Rose, Sun Plant, Rock Rose, Eleven O'Clock

 Portulaca pilosa subsp. grandiflora

 Portulaca grandiflora is a small, fast-growing annual plant with long, branched, upright or ascending stems and thick and fleshy leaves.
 It grows up to 12 inches (30 cm) tall.
-The leaves are thick and fleshy, up to 1 inch (2.5 cm) long and arranged alternately or in small clusters.
-The flowers are up to 1 inch (2.5 cm) in diameter with 5 petals, variably red, orange, pink, white and yellow.
+Leaves are up to 1 inch (2.5 cm) long and arranged alternately or in small clusters.
+Flowers are up to 1 inch (2.5 cm) in diameter, with five petals, variably red, orange, pink, white, and yellow.

 How to Grow and Care